What happens when my fixed-rate mortgage ends?

 What is the penalty for leaving a fixed-rate mortgage?

-You can leave your fixed-rate mortgage early, but it'll come at a cost.
+If you wait until your fixed-rate deal ends, there shouldn’t be any penalty.
+But if you leave it'll come at a cost.
 In most cases, you will have to pay an Early Repayment Charge (ERC) to leave before your fixed term comes to an end.

 How much an ERC costs depends on the outstanding mortgage amount and how many years you have left in your term.

 If you want to switch to a better mortgage deal without having to pay an ERC, you should plan your remortgage to coincide with the end of your mortgage deal.
-Alternatively, if you need some flexibility, it's worth staying on your lender's SVR for a few months after your fixed term has ended.
+Alternatively, if you need some flexibility, it may be worth staying on your lender's SVR for a few months after your fixed term has ended.

 Can you extend a fixed-rate mortgage?